AstraZeneca Says Its Vaccine Needs additional Study - UrduPoint

 AstraZeneca/Oxford has also promised to provide its vaccine to the developing world on a non-profit basis.

-But she said it was important to wait for the full data set.

 "It's possible that a lower initial vaccine dose could result in higher vaccine efficacy...
-More is not necessarily better when it comes to vaccines and immunotherapies," she added.
+More is not necessarily better when it comes to vaccines and immunotherapies," she said.

 "It's also possible that a strong immune response to the first vaccine could effectively block an immune response to the second shot of the same virus."
 Fletcher's colleague, professor of pharmacoepidemiology Stephen Evans, said speculation about the age distribution in the trials was "not useful to anyone".

-"We have good grounds for trusting that the regulation in this high-profile area will be done as carefully or more carefully for these vaccines than for any others in the past," he added.
+"We have good grounds for trusting that the regulation in this high-profile area will be done as carefully or more carefully for these vaccines than for any others in the past," he said.